tibc_logo_white

 Indigenous-Led and Regenerative Tourism Leadership:

 B.C. is home to 204 First Nations communities and one of the most developed Indigenous led tourism ecosystems globally, with over 500 Indigenous tourism related businesses.
-B.C. also leads the way in responsible and regenerative tourism practices, with province wide coordinated climate resilience, emergency management and sustainability frameworks.
+B.C. also leads the way in responsible and regenerative tourism practices, with province-wide coordinated climate resilience, emergency management and sustainability frameworks.

 Support for Investors: